-The 'RuPaul's Drag Race' Parody Of 'The Bachelor' Threw All Kinds Of Shade
+'RuPaul's Drag Race' Parodied 'The Bachelor' & The Queens Threw So Much Shade

 RuPaul’s Drag Race All Stars is now through its third episode, and boy was it an entertaining one.
 After the Feb.
 1 episode spoofed some of the most well known singers and divas of pop culture, on Feb.
 8 RuPaul's Drag Race All Stars parodied The Bachelor.
 The renowned ABC series about finding love provided the perfect opportunity for a Drag Race competition.

 RuPaul, playing the best version of Chris Harrison, set up the week by describing to the queens that this week’s primary challenge would be about improv sketch comedy.
 The form that took was a Drag Race style parody of The Bachelor titled: “The B*tchelor” with the “i” stylized as an eggplant emoji.
 (Of course.)
 While the queens would all play exaggerated stereotypes of the women that appear on the series, the role of the B*tchlor himself was played by UnReal star Jeffrey Bowyer-Chapman.
 Every detail of the spoof was made to remind audiences of the The Bachelor, although depicted in the outlandish Drag Race style fans love, from the the limousine intros to the double dates.

 There were plenty of cliches that crossed over.
 For example, Drag Race poked fun at the women who seemingly go on the show only to further their own careers, like the “fake b*tch (played by Trixie Mattel).
 There were also jokes referencing age through BenDeLaCreme’s character, “the cougar,” and sexuality with BeBe’s character “the virgin,” among others.